-The most common symptoms of Ulnar Tunnel Syndrome are tingling and numbness that are felt along the outer forearm and into the ring and little fingers of the hand.
-Along with numbness, it is also common to feel a pulling or drawing sensation that feels like a tight line of strain going through the forearm and into the hand along the same pathway.
+The most common Ulnar Tunnel Syndrome symptoms are tingling and numbness that are felt in the ring and little fingers of the hand.
+Along with numbness, it is also common to feel a pulling or drawing sensation that feels like a tight line of strain going through the forearm and into the hand along the outer forearm.

-Symptoms are often felt when resting the elbow on a hard surface.
+UTS symptoms can also include a deep ache, or a sensitivity at the ulnar tunnel itself.
+Symptoms are often felt when resting the elbow or forearm on a hard surface.
 In more involved cases, the same level of pain can be felt when anything at all puts pressure on the elbow.
 Pulling and drawing sensations are usually felt when moving the arm.

 The body has a tendency to form adhesions at points where the body is under unnatural strain.
-Strain occurs as a result of repetitive motion, unbalanced posture, the effect of old surgeries or injury and even stressful habits.
+Strain occurs as a result of repetitive motion, unbalanced posture, the effect of old surgeries or injury and even stressful habits, including prolonged periods of pressure.

 Ideally, the ulnar nerve should slide and glide through its tunnel, protected and cushioned by the fascial sheath that surrounds it.
-In the case of Ulnar Tunnel Syndrome, the body perceives strain and creates adhesions that glue the nerve to the bony ulnar tunnel itself.
+In the case of Ulnar Tunnel Syndrome, the body perceives strain and creates adhesions that glue the nerve to the bony ulnar tunnel itself or anywhere along the pathway of the ulnar nerve through the armpit and the arm.
 Every time the elbow is bent or straightened, the nerve gets tugged and irritated at the point of the adhesion.
 This causes the nerve to fire inappropriately and leads to the numbness and tingling that is characteristic of Ulnar Tunnel Syndrome.

 Another very common site of adhesions is as the nerve passes alongside the triceps muscle at the back of the upper arm, just above the ulnar tunnel.
 It is quite common to find the nerve stuck to the triceps which causes symptoms every time the elbow is bent.
 Because of the involvement of the triceps muscle, symptoms may also show up when the triceps is engaged while lifting weight.
 Examples include lifting a baby with the arms extended forward of the body, weight lifting at the gym, or pulling a heavy weight toward the body.